KomodoPlatform/developer-docs/docs/basic-docs/installations/asset-chain-parameters.md

 The `ac_cc` parameter sets the network cluster on which the chain can interact with other chains via cross-chain smart contracts and MoMoM technology.

-Under most circumstances, this parameter requires the Komodo notarization service to achieve functionality, as it relies on the `pubkey` of the trusted notary nodes to ensure coin-supply stability.
+Under most circumstances, this parameter requires the Komodo notarization service to achieve functionality, as it relies on the `pubkey`s of the trusted notary nodes to ensure coin-supply stability.

-Once activated, the `ac_cc` parameter can allow features such as cross-chain fungibility -- meaning that coins on one asset chain can be directly transferred to another asset chain that has the same `ac_cc` setting and notary nodes with the same `pubkey`.
+Once activated, the `ac_cc` parameter can allow features such as cross-chain fungibility -- meaning that coins on one asset chain can be directly transferred to another asset chain that has the same `ac_cc` setting and the same set of notary nodes (same set of `notary pubkeys`) .

 ### ac_cc=0